Tarnadas/smmdb-lib/documentation/api.md

 <a name="Course+decompress"></a>

 ### course.decompress(filePath) ⇒ [<code>Array.&lt;Course&gt;</code>](#Course)
-Decompresses a file and loads all included courses into an array
+Decompresses a file and loads all included courses into an array.
+Requires p7zip for Unix and 7z.exe for Windows (Place exe in same folder as package.json or add to PATH)

 **Kind**: instance method of [<code>Course</code>](#Course)